-You can ignore everything that is not in this "Basic" section.
+You can ignore everything that is not in the "Basic" section.

 Question ID is what the data will look like when viewing the form submission.
 The mobile user WILL NOT see the question ID, only people look at the data will.
 If you are going to use a data analysis package, you may want to consider what format of the Question ID will be easiest for your software to process.

-Display Text is the text that the mobile user will see.
+Label is the display text that the mobile user will see.
 If you have more than one language in your application you will have labels for each language, but the same Question ID.
 You can have any type of special character (or non-English text) in a Label.

 Here's how the question will look on CommCare for Android:

 - Add another text question from the Question Bar by clicking the "T" button

 - Set the Label text to: Village Name:

 Double check it: